devogi/developerogi/README.md

 - 🔭 I’m currently working on Data Science
 - 🌱 I’m currently learning Web scraping & Automation, Pandas, Tensorflow
-- 🤔 I’m looking for help with ReactJS & React native
+- 🤔 I’m looking for help with Data Visualization
-- 💬 Ask me about Web Automation with Python
+- 💬 Ask me about Algorithms and Data Structures in Python
 - 📫 How to reach me: ogigogi56@gmail.com